iLLsen/MagnifyingGlassLensEffectDemo/README.md

 ## Demo Project for Magnifying Glass Shader

-This demo showcases a **Magnifying Glass Shader** applied to a **MeshInstance2D** in trhe scene, which uses a **SphereMesh** and a texture.
+This demo showcases a **Magnifying Glass Shader** applied to a **MeshInstance2D** in the scene, which uses a **SphereMesh** and a texture.
 It demonstrates the lens distortion effect and how the shader works in real-time.

 ### How the Shader is Applied: